-Criteria: This program is for students who are attending an Oregon public university as a part of a Board-approved institution exchange program.
+Criteria: This program is for students who are attending WOU as a part of an-approved institution exchange program.

 Awards: Awards may consist of remission of all or some of the Enrollment Fees, depending upon the reciprocal agreement under which the student is enrolled.